 Testing focused on key areas of compliance with policy including evidence of signed purchase card agreements on file, evidence to support current purchasing limits, review of monthly approval of charges by authorized approvers and review of charges and supporting documentation to ensure compliance with policy.
-For Kaweah Delta 25 of the 190 cardholders were randomly selected for review of one month's charges and documentation and an additional charges were specifically selected for review based on the type of purchase, the individual making the purchase and/or the vendor.
+Fifteen (15) cardholders were randomly selected for review.